johannalouise/repobepo/README.md

 **The tutorial is easy to follow**
 * This criterion is quite subjective, but we have asked some of our family members to try to install an app or actions from our guide, which they did with no problems.
 We believe we passed this criterion remarkable since our family members do not have any specific knowledge of computer science.
-We also varied between images, text, and video in order to find something that suits all different learning means.
+We also varied between images, text, and video to find something that suits all different learning means.

 **The tutorial is original, no such tutorial exists on the web**
 * We have not yet found any general tutorial for GitHub apps or actions.